 As mentioned during my speech, the game has some special significance to Cynthia and me.
 Early in the year, Cynthia had a rough start with her vision impairment, and for a couple of months, we didn’t feel like playing any games.
 But after her eyesight recovered well enough to recognise colours, I picked up this colourful game as this first game to play!

 5. Have a Cheese & Bacon Cob.
 Made by Maureen!

 This is essential.
 Apparently, a portion of attendees were there strictly for Maureen’s Party Cob, which was (as expected) made to perfection!
 Thanks Maureen for preparing not one, but two cobs for the con!

 6. Have a good cause to donate Raffle money to!

 Contrary to popular belief, the money raised in the KKCon raffle does not go to the ‘KK Board Game Fund’!
-We’ve been supporting 'Restore India' for years, and this year, we were pleased to tell them that we raised $871.05!
+We’ve been supporting our charity partner for years, and this year, we were pleased to tell them that we raised $871.05!
 I believe this beats last year ($800), so many thanks to everyone’s generosity!

 7. Have a cool Fridge Magnet Gift!

 This year’s door gift is based off Blokus, which seems to be a big hit amongst the board gamers at work.
 So much so that it apparently takes about 45 mins to play now because everyone is busy calculating and re-calculating their best moves.
 Fast to learn, slow to master - and there seems to be more masters of this game at work nowadays!